-Is my Rhinoplasty Still Covered by Medicare after 1 November 2018?
+Is my Rhinoplasty Still Covered by Medicare?
+Changes to MBS which occurred November 2018.

 Whilst cosmetic surgery is never eligible for a rebate from Medicare or your private health insurance fund such as BUPA, AIH, Allianz, Australian Unity, HCF, Medibank and others, some medically indicated Plastic Surgery procedures – including Septoplasty (Rhinoplasty), Breast Reduction, Skin Reduction after weight loss, Eyelid Surgery and Ear Pinning (Otoplasty) are sometimes eligible for a Medicare Item Code and a partial rebate.
 However, effective 1 November 2018, new MBS changes could impact medically indicated Plastic Surgery procedures such as rebate criteria for Septoplasty on revision nose surgery, if a breathing difficulty or septum problem was created by a previous Rhinoplasty procedure.